 - At any point, call a personal injury attorney.

 There are an incredibly high number of road users across the United States.
 Every single day millions of drivers hit the roads and, unfortunately, a small percentage of these will be involved in a car accident.
 Accidents involving motor vehicles are the most common reason for an individual to bring a personal injury lawsuit.

 For those that have been involved in car accidents, it can be a scary time.
 The crash itself can be terrifying, leaving mental trauma and physical injuries, and often resulting in serious pain and emotional scars that may never heal.

 On top of this, you may have to take time off work, which can lead to lost income, and you may have medical bills that are quickly rising.
 This can leave victims feeling overwhelmed and anxious about their financial security.

-Thankfully, if you have been injured in a car accident in Texas, and it was caused by another party and their negligent behavior, you may be entitled to pursue compensation and the recovery of all the damages you have incurred as a result.
+Thankfully, if you have been injured in a car accident in Austin, and it was caused by another party and their negligent behavior, you may be entitled to pursue compensation and the recovery of all the damages you have incurred as a result.